Flashback story – Sienn t’Lovok

 I look up.
 My hair grows excruciatingly slowly now.
 It’s been two years, and I have a whopping half inch of hair on my scalp.
 They could advertise that, you know.
 “Can’t afford laser hair removal?
 We’ve got a Borg that’ll do just the thing!”
 My left hand grazes the jacks lining the nape of neck; jacks that at one time had metal and organic plugs connected to them, interfacing my organic and electronic/positronic components.

 I lean my head back against the wall and close my eyes.
 I don’t want to remember, but I don’t have a choice.
 I don’t want to remember what I’ve done, how I helped them assimilate ships, colonies, worlds. . .
 How at one time I loved them.
 Loved them for their aspiration towards perfection.
+Maybe hypnosis is the answer to that, or maybe advanced hypnotherapy might be the only solution, because the influence of mind-tweaking acts like these can permanently change a human without having adverse effects on them.

 They still sing to me sometimes, you know.
 The digital melody is frighteningly beautiful.
 But I’m not one of them anymore.